-Each year, since 1996, Criterion has joined with the University of Massachusetts at Amherst, Center for Language, Speech and Hearing to co-sponsor the “Great Beginnings Conference”.
+Each year, since 1996, Criterion has sponsored the “Great Beginnings Conference”.
 This conference, designed to provide experienced professionals with the opportunity to focus on current research in a specific area relevant to their work, attracts hundreds of early intervention specialists, teachers and pediatric professionals from all over New England.
 Past conference topics and keynote speakers have included:

 |